LLNL/msr-safe/README.md

 for production environments requires creation of *msr-user* and *msr-admin* groups.
-Members of the former can read and write MSRs using either the per-CPU interface or the batch interface, subject to the restrictions specified in the allow list.
-Memebers of the latter can also change the contents of the allow list.
+Members of the former can read and write MSRs using either the per-CPU interface or the batch interface, subject to the restrictions specified in the allowlist.
+Members of the latter can also change the contents of the allowlist.
 ```
 git clone https://github.com/LLNL/msr-safe
 cd msr-safe